pschool-in/curriculum/content/grammar/new-topics/idioms.md

 ### Reading Notes
 A proverb is a small saying that is generally used in conversation to convey a general truth about a person or the situation.
 They are mostly used by adults in daily conversations.

-Below are few examples of proverbs
+Below are a few examples of proverbs
 1. All that glitters is not gold.
 2. When in Rome, do as Romans do.
 3. First come, first served.
-4. It's no use crying over the spilt milk.
+4. It's no use crying over the spilled milk.
 5. Still water runs deep.

 ## Match the following